ETHZ-RobotX/smb_object_detection/README.md

 If the z axis of a detected object is -1, the object is not correctly localized.
 This happens if an object is detected by the camera but there are not enough Lidar points/measurement inside the bounding box of it.

 ## Launch Using Rosbag
 The launch folder contains a launch file for testing the pipline based on a provided rosbag.
 Apart from launching the detection node and playing the rosbag, it also launches an RViz window with useful visualisation of relevant topics.
-Currently the existing rosbag has slightly different outputs than on the newest setup of the camera.
-To compensate for this, the rosbag launch file contains a topic dropper node to create the `/versavis/cam0/slow` topics.